💃 Animation Systems

 animations.startAnimationAt(CommonLayerNames.AMBIENT, ModAnimations.YOUR_ANIMATION_IDLE);

-This is going to start the idle animation on the AnimationSystem
+This is going to start the idle animation on the AnimationSystem (you can put it into tick function), using default transition time for that layer.

 If we'd like to restart or configure the animation, you're going to need to configure the animation source: